Ten toxic truths (we are still ignoring)

-Prof Marc Cohen from RMIT presented these 10 toxic truths during 2012.
+Marc Cohen, formally a professor at RMIT, presented these 10 toxic truths during 2012.
 No one wants to know these.
-Indeed, when I saw Prof Cohen presenting them, both at the Australian Integrative Medicine Conference and at The Alfred Hospital’s Integrative Medicine Education and Research evening in September, the audience was sullen to say the least.
+Indeed, when I saw his presentation, both at the Australian Integrative Medicine Conference and at The Alfred Hospital’s Integrative Medicine Education and Research evening in September, the audience was sullen to say the least.

 Nobody likes the man who brings bad news – Sophocle